mbta/concentrate/README.md

 Concentrate combines realtime transit information from multiple sources into single output files.

+## Configuration

+Concentrate can either be configured via `config/config.exs` or a JSON environment variable as `CONCENTRATE_JSON`: more details are available in [configuration.md](doc/configuration.md).

 ## Architecture

 See [architecture.md](guides/architecture.md) for the overall architecture of the system.